 While you don’t hear much about radon these days, it’s still down there in the soil in some areas of the U.S, and still responsible for a large number of lung cancer deaths, according to health experts.
 Some regions, such as the Reading Prong area in the mid-Atlantic states, are known “hot spots” and are identified as Zone 1 (highest risk) on the EPA Radon Map.

 Zone 2 is considered moderate risk and Zone 3 low risk.
-The mapping is not very precise and state authorities, whom you can find through the EPA website, may have better information about your particular state.
+The mapping is not very precise, however, and state authorities, whom you can find through the EPA radon website, may have better information about your particular state.
+You can also find more detailed state-by-state radon risk maps, which identify individual counties.

 Radon Removal.
-In a new home in Zone 1, the EPA recommends that you install a passive radon mitigation system when you build– essentially a PVC pipe run from the gravel bed under the slab or basement floor through the roof, like a pluming vent (in additional to sealing around the slab edges).
-If radon levels are found to be high, you add an inexpensive inline fan and, voilà, you’ve got an effective radon mitigation system.
+In a new home in Zone 1, the EPA recommends that you install a passive radon mitigation system when you build– essentially a PVC pipe run from the gravel bed under the slab or basement floor through the roof, like a plumbing vent (in additional to placing a vapor barrier under the slab and sealing around the slab edges).
+If radon levels are found to be high, you add an inexpensive inline fan and, voilà, you’ve got a highly effective radon mitigation system.

-If you’re building in Zone 2 or 3, but are still concerned, you can safeguard your new home pretty cheaply by running a PVC pipe through the slab or basement floor into the gravel bed, and then cap the pipe.
+If you’re building in Zone 2 or 3, but are still concerned, you can inexpensively safeguard your new home by running a short length of PVC pipe through the slab or basement floor into the gravel bed, and then cap the pipe.
 If the house is later found to have radon, the pipe can be extended through the roof to create a passive or active system.

 Read more on Radon Risks and Mitigation